 Savings will focus on

-- transforming procurement, that is the way we buy products and services
+- transforming the way we buy products and services

 - making more improvements to the way we and our partners manage and deliver services